 The state of Arizona, or “The Grand Canyon State”, is generally known for its dry desert heat and welcoming atmosphere for vacationers, snowbirds, and retirees.
 Arizona also offers many options for the outdoor adventure lover including national and state parks, camping, hiking, and even skiing and snow sports.
-If you live in Arizona or would like to attend CRNA school in a versatile, warm, and sunny climate, you have several choices available to you in the state of Arizona.
+If you live in Arizona or would like to attend a CRNA school in Arizona; a versatile, warm, and sunny climate, you have several choices available to you in the state of Arizona.

 Below you will find some helpful information about the general job duties of a CRNA, what it might look like to be a CRNA in Arizona, how much money a CRNA in Arizona might make, and a list of the schools which offer CRNA programs in the state of Arizona.